Cloughey & District

 Loss of the Wild Deer - in 1883, this ship with 300 emigrants bound foe New Zealand foundered on North Rock off Cloughey.
 To read the story of how the passengers and crew were rescued clink on the above link.( Lifeboat Story )

-Development of Kirkistown Castle Golf Course - The course is mainly flat but contains 2 mounds -one is the remains of a Norman motte & bailey fort and the other is topped by a stone windmill stump.
+Development of Kirkistown Castle Golf Course - This links course is mainly flat with few trees but contains 2 large mounds mounds -one is the remains of a Norman motte & bailey fort and the other is topped by a stone windmill stump.
 In the low lying terrain of the surrounding countryside, the windmill stump and the Castle are prominent landmarks.
 More information and photographs can be found on the Kirkistown Castle Golf Club website......

 Kirkistown Castle Golf Club website .